Quasi-Bayesian Inference for Production Frontiers: Simulations

 \subsection{Tuning parameters}

-Other than the tuning parameter $\tau_n$ in the estimation of $\xi_0 $, the remaining tuning parameters are the spacing parameter $m$, the extreme quantile indices $\{k_l\}_{l=0}^L$,\footnote{For the subsampling method, only $(k_0,k_1,k_2)$ are used even if $L \geq 3$.} the number of quantiles used in the ABC method $L$, the number of subsamples $S$, and the subsample size $b$.
-How to choose those tuning parameters optimally is an important yet challenging problem.
-Here, we provide some rules of thumb based on either the existing literature on extreme quantile estimation or our own simulation experience.
+The tuning parameters used in our procedures are the lower quantile index $k_{0}$, the spacing parameter $m$, and the upper quantile index $k_L$.
+How to choose those tuning parameters optimally is an important yet challenging question.
+Just as argued in \citet[Section 5]{MW16}, \textquotedblleft\textit{under }$k_{n}\rightarrow\infty$\textit{, the determination of }$k_{n}$\textit{ in a given sample size }$n$\textit{ is widely recognized as a difficult issue.
+But the problem is arguably even harder under fixed-}$k$\textit{ asymptotics, as there cannot exist a procedure based on the largest }$k$\textit{ order statistics that consistently determines whether, say, }$k_{1}<k$\textit{ or }$k_{2}<k_{1}$\textit{ is appropriate}\textquotedblright.
+Here, we provide some rules of thumb for $k_{0},m,$ and $k_L$ based on the existing literature and some unique features of our own procedure.
 We leave the formal analysis on the higher-order impact of the tuning parameters to future research.